 Once a company has decided to purchase a tool to help manage third-party risk, they are faced with a few choices based on how software companies are working to streamline and strengthen the process.

 One of the primary differentiators for CyberGRX is our exchange model.
-Rather than maintain a one-to-one relationship between companies and their third parties, we opted to enable a community of risk professionals to work together toward a common goal of decreasing third-party risk.
+Rather than maintaining a one-to-one relationship between companies and their third parties, we opted to enable a community of risk management professionals to work together toward a common goal of decreasing third-party risk.

 An exchange empowers this process in many ways for all involved stakeholders, but here are a few of the more important ones: